Skip to content

 The Bottom Line

-For typical analytics queries (time-series by month/quarter, categorical breakdowns by region/status/category), auto-spine overhead is < 5% of query time and usually unnoticeable.
+For typical analytics queries (time-series by month/quarter, categorical breakdowns by region/status/category), spine overhead is < 5% of query time and usually unnoticeable.
 The convenience and correctness benefits far outweigh the cost.

 Column-to-Column Comparisons in WHERE